Squalomix/squalomix.github.io/README.md

 ## Species
-We first chose two egg-laying species, brownbanded bamboo shark (*Chiloscyllium punctatum*) and cloudy catshark (*Scyliorhinus torazame*), to facilitate sustainable sampling without sacrifices of adults as well as to fuel laboratory experimentation.
+We first chose two egg-laying species, brownbanded bamboo shark (*Chiloscyllium punctatum*) and cloudy catshark (*Scyliorhinus torazame*), to facilitate sustainable sampling without sacrificing adults, while also supporting laboratory experimentation.
 Please see [this post at Nature Research Community](https://communities.springernature.com/posts/decoding-shark-genomes-why-did-we-choose-those-species) for more details of our species choice.
 We are working on the species listed below for transcriptome or/and genome sequencing.

 Status of sequencing data acquisition<br>
 T, transcriptome reads<br>